kamil-klawi/transacto/README.md

 ## Description

-Transacto is a banking transaction system that enables management of bank accounts, execution of transfers, review of transaction history, and verification of data accuracy.
-The system ensures operation security, automatic validation, and full control over the flow of funds.
+Transacto is a student project.
+It is a banking transaction system designed to enable management of bank accounts, execution of transfers, review of transaction history and verification of data accuracy.
+The system emphasizes operational security, automatic validation and full control over the flow of funds.

 ---